Overly Attached Girlfriend: Overly Attached Girlfriend on YouTube

 On June 13, 2013, she uploaded her first political video, a parody of the U.S. national anthem in which she is dressed as Uncle Sam and sings about watching you through Skype, Facebook, and Google because she "cares" but does not mention the current NSA leaking controversy specifically.

 On May 20, 2015, Delta Air Lines posted a safety video that included OAG and other Internet memes.

 On July 25, 2019, Morris uploaded a video announcing her retirement from YouTube.
 Morris has cited multiple reasons for the announcement, including depression, stress and mental health.

-On June 6th 2022, Morris uploaded a video celebrating the 10th anniversary of the meme while thanking her fans for support.
+On June 6, 2022, Morris uploaded a video celebrating the 10th anniversary of the meme while thanking her fans for support.
 She appears both in and out of character in the clip.

 Identity of Overly Attached Girlfriend

 The user behind the meme is Laina Morris from Denton, Texas, and has been named by Mashable as one of "15 People Made Famous by the Internet in 2012".
 She identifies herself in videos only as Laina with many articles leaving out her last name on her request.
 Morris has tried to add to the "Overly Attached" image by showcasing a gentler, more playful side.
 This has involved a new "attachment" to her Kia Soul, comedy skits on "LifeAccordingToJimmy", reporting from the red carpet at the American Music Awards, videos starring her dogs Luna and Gilly, and "Dare to Share" for charity.

-She did revisit the character but with a twist, playing an "Overly Attached Computer" on November 12, 2012 in a commercial published by Samsung displaying its 840 SSD.
+She did revisit the character but with a twist, playing an "Overly Attached Computer" on November 12, 2012, in a commercial published by Samsung displaying its 840 SSD.
 The reaction was mixed with some labeling her a sell-out and others applauding the move to creating a career from her "meme".
 On September 25, 2013, Morris appeared with Good Girl Gina, Sheltered College Freshman, and Bad Luck Brian in a "Meme Hunters" commercial for RealPlayer Cloud.

-Despite the "Overly Attached Girlfriend" being portrayed as a crazed hopeless romantic, Morris confirmed on a viewer fan mail episode on January 22, 2015, that she has a boyfriend.
+Despite the "Overly Attached Girlfriend" being portrayed as a crazed hopeless romantic, Morris confirmed on a viewer fan mail episode on January 22, 2015, that she was in a relationship at that time.